Mark Frissora: Early management roles (1978–2000)

-He went on to Aeroquip-Vickers as Vice President from 1991 to 1996.
+He went on to serve as Vice President at Aeroquip-Vickers from 1991 to 1996.

-In 1996, Frissora repositioned to Tenneco where he would again serve in several management positions.
+In 1996, Frissora repositioned to Tenneco, where he would again serve in several management positions.
 His initial role was VP of North American Emissions Control Operations for Walker Manufacturing.
 Frissora later served as Senior VP and General Manager of Tenneco's worldwide original equipment business from 1998 until March 1999.
-He was appointed as Tenneco's CEO and its President of Automotive Operations shortly thereafter in April.
+He was appointed CEO and President of Automotive Operations in April.
 He joined Tenneco's Board of Directors, of which he was elected chairman, in March of 2000.

-The Press of Atlantic City alleged that Tenneco Automotive had been "circling the drain" and struggling with significant debt.
-The news source also reported Frissora was selected as CEO for his ability to "lean things out — for identifying process flaws by looking beyond the balance sheet to re-engineer what's actually happening on the ground at a company's plants."

 Growth at Tenneco (2001–2006)

 As CEO and chairman, Frissora targeted growth markets and sought to diversify revenue streams.
 By 2004 he had developed revenue boosting strategies in a number of platforms, logistics, customers, markets and product lines at Tenneco.
-Tenneco improved the market share positions for a number of its products.

-However, in 2004, Tenneco earned a net income of $13 million, which represented a 52% drop from its 2003 figure.
-The company attributed this drop to restructuring changes and higher steel costs.
-The following year marked "the first time Tenneco put together two consecutive profitable years since the current configuration of the company was launched in 1999."

 By February 2005, and since 1999, Tenneco's share price had tripled.
-Around that time the company earned two top Automotive Industry shareholder awards for delivering the highest one-year and three-year shareholder returns of any automotive supplier.
-By July 2006, Tenneco's revenue had risen 39 percent, or $4.4 billion, since 1999.
-The Press of Atlantic City attributed much of the success to Frissora noting his achievement as "honing in on strong sectors of the parts market — investing heavily in lucrative emission-control products; ramping-up operations in China's burgeoning auto market; and aligning Tenneco with Japanese carmakers, who were capturing a sizable share of North American auto sales."

 Appointment to Hertz CEO (2006–2013)

 In July 2006, Frissora accepted a position as CEO of The Hertz Corporation, a global American-headquartered car rental company, on the eve of the company's initial public offering (IPO).
 In January 2007, Frissora was subsequently appointed chairman.
-He oversaw the company through a number of major transitions.
+He oversaw the company through a number of transitions.

-That summer Hertz offered discounts on gasoline and other fees in order to make car rentals more customer-friendly and affordable.
 Frissora oversaw the acquisition of Donlen Corporation, a fleet leasing company, in 2011.
-In November of that year Hertz introduced ExpressRent kiosks, in what was the first large-scale deployment of live video chat in car rental kiosks.